82nd Annual Golden Globes® LIVE COVERAGE.

 He played opposite Alan Ladd in the forgettable All the Young Men, sharing top billing with the star, then distinguished himself in the film version of Lorraine Hansberry’s Pulitzer Prize-winning play A Raisin in the Sun, a role which he had originated in the theatre, and for which he was nominated for his third Golden Globe.

-He co-starred opposite Paul Newman in Paris Blues and finally won both the Golden Globe and Oscar, the first African American actor to do so, for his role as a handyman who builds a chapel in the desert for a colony of nuns in Lilies of the Field.
-He played opposite Anne Bancroft in The Slender Thread, not as her love interest, but then had his first box office hit as the love interest of a blind Caucasian girl in A Patch of Blue.
+He co-starred opposite Paul Newman in Paris Blues and finally won both the Golden Globe and Oscar, the first African American actor to do so, for his role as a handyman who builds a chapel in the desert for a group of nuns in Lilies of the Field.
+He played opposite Anne Bancroft in The Slender Thread, and then had his first box office hit as the love interest of a blind Caucasian girl in A Patch of Blue.

 The film that made him a superstar was his next one: To Sir, With Love, which was embraced by audiences the world over.
 Poitier was the only recognized name involved, and it was his appeal that made it a huge hit and inspired a title song that topped the charts.
 Suddenly he was Hollywood’s biggest box-office star.

-He was both Golden Globe and Oscar-nominated for another year’s best picture, In the Heat of the Night, which enabled his costar Rod Steiger to win his only Golden Globe and Oscar.
-He was the exemplary African American guest in Guess Who’s Coming To Dinner opposite Tracy and Hepburn, which was embraced by audiences worldwide, making it the biggest moneymaker of the year.
+He was Golden Globes-nominated for In the Heat of the Night, which enabled his costar Rod Steiger to win his only Golden Globe and Oscar.
+He was the exemplary African American guest in Guess Who’s Coming To Dinner opposite Spencer Tracy and Katharine Hepburn, which was embraced by audiences worldwide, making it the biggest moneymaker of the year.

 For the past 20 years, he’s done perfunctory work in television, although he did receive a Golden Globe nomination as best supporting actor in television for Separate But Equal in 1991.
-During his career, he also directed nine movies, including two in which starred Gene Wilder.
+During his career, he also directed nine movies, including two that starred Gene Wilder.

-Sad to say, when we awarded him our lifetime achievement award in 1982, he didn’t show up, one of only three recipients who passed on participating in the ceremony.
-Rather than his classic movies, let’s say classic performances: The Defiant Ones, Lillies of the Field, and In the Heat of the Night.
+Whenthe Golden Globes awarded him the lifetime achievement award in 1982, he didn’t show up, one of only three recipients who passed on participating in the ceremony.